About the Hungry Little Minds in Manchester:

-Hungry Little Minds and Manchester Art Gallery have partnered together to deliver chat, play and read activities to support families in creating a good home learning environment for their children.
+Hungry Little Minds delivers chat, play and read activities to support families in creating a good home learning environment for their children.

 The team are working with lots of partners such as health visitors, children’s centres, nurseries, parenting teams and food banks to reach as many families and children across Greater Manchester as possible.